qzdl/pg-deploy/README.md

     as if the object would be newly created.
 Any object deletion is a deletion in the file.
 -   To prepare the reference database so, that your target state goes into one schema and the current goes into an other.
 -   Call the extension's main function.
 If the reconciliation is successful, the return value is an SQL file that can be used to create the state transition.
-Deploy it as usual and apply it to the database.
+-   Test the code: as the source and target schema must exist on the reference database that is used by the extension, modify the code so, that you can apply it to the source schema in the reference database.
+Call the crExtension's reconcile function to calculate the differences again.
+The result should be text without any SQL executable code in it.
+-   Add your custom changes - eg. vacuum, index rebuild, statistics, etc. Deploy the code in your system.

 Note: For an example check the DEV/reconcile.sh script.

-## For Developers
+## <a name="#forDevs"></a> For Developers

 ### Testing - standard PostgreSQL test